ThePhD/ThePhD.github.io/_posts/2019-11-23-Concerns about SG6 TS Bits.markdown

 	- `bits(initializer_list<uint32_least_t>)` is a slideware constructor.
 It does not help me with my data that may be 64 bits or larger for each element.
 This is likely thrown in as a bone for `bits{ 0xFF,0x560033, ... };` usages, but it's an extremely awkward way to do it.
 - There are no ways to control the underlying representation of what is stored.
 	- Is it `size_t`? `uint32_t`? `__uint128_t`?
 The standard library just picks something, and to hell with you or your thoughts on the subject or what's appropriate for your work load.
-	- Small buffer optimization is not a first class citizen.
+	- Small buffer optimization (SBO) is not a first class citizen.
 The push for `small_vector<T, N>` and other data structures has made it clear that being able to control an implementation's small buffer size is critical for high performance applications, and just vigorously shrugging our shoulders and saying "Quality of Implementation issue" is very much _not okay_.
 - There are no iterators.
 	- "You didn't need any of that algorithm stuff, let alone those Ranges thingies, right?"
-- There is no option for small buffer optimization.

 Given the size of the paper (and the many other things which they get right and focus on), I assume these oversights were mostly due to just following existing practice of `std::bitset<N>`.
 I am certainly glad that they published the work and are moving Numerics forward, but it will be over my cold, lifeless body that they repeat the mistakes for `std::bitset<N>` in a C++23-era Numerics type.